Occupational Therapy M.S.

-Towson, MD 21252-0001
+Towson, MD 21252

-Submit all materials through the OTCAS.
+Submit all application materials through the OTCAS.
 Selected applicants will be invited to apply to the Graduate School to complete their application.

 - Students must maintain a minimum GPA of 3.00 for all courses in the major.

-- Students must maintain a minimum GPA of 3.0 in 500- to 800-level course work.
+- Students must maintain a minimum GPA of 3.00 in 500- to 800-level course work.

 All students must complete the Occupational Therapy Knowledge Exam (OTKE) as a degree requirement and are billed for the discounted fee associated with this exam.

 Completion of an online exit survey is required for graduation clearance in addition to successful completion of all other program requirements.

 and FOUNDATIONS OF OCCUPATIONAL THERAPY - APPLICATIONS [LAB]